 I was asked to share my background to help give them an idea of what a career in the events industry might look like.

 In preparation, I set about reviewing my time in the business.
 I hoped to find key projects, moments and turning points that would inspire them see the possibilities…not just the step-by-step chronological review.

-I soon realized this is something one doesn’t do very often really.
-We rely on our summary or the big picture of what we have done but seldom stop to remember individual accomplishments or those magical moments created when everything comes together perfectly for our clients or guests or ourselves.
+I soon realized this is something one doesn’t do very often.
+We rely on our summary or the big picture of what we have done.
+Seldom do we stop to remember individual accomplishments or the magical moments we create when everything comes together perfectly for our clients or guests or ourselves.

-I was shocked when I started to recognize everything I’d done.
+I was shocked when I started to review everything I’d done.
 To stop and really think about those experiences was the greatest gift ever.

 What began as an exercise to help and inspire others turned out to be something even more wonderful for me!

 The event industry isn’t like any other.
 No two events are ever the same.
 And for that matter no two weeks or days are ever the same.
 Memorable moments abound, unique experiences one after the other, unimaginable stress one minute, the exhilarating high of success the next.
 Hilarious gaffs, unbreakable bonds and never-ending appreciation and gratitude for what others can accomplish.
 Ridiculous timelines, frightening emergencies, and difficult clients…nothing stops us.
 We thrive on it all.